Skip to Content Skip to navigation

 4.2 Care of Clothing for Patients utilising the Personal Laundry Services

-4.2.1 Where a patient has no relatives to remove personal clothing for home laundering, arrangements may be made by nursing staff to have the clothing laundered by the Personal Laundry service.
+4.2.1 Where a patient has no relative or carers who are able to take personal clothing home for laundering, arrangements may be made by the Senior Charge Nurse to have the clothing laundered by the Personal Laundry service.

-4.2.2 Before using the personal laundry service, clean clothing should be sent in a patient’s clothing bag to the appropriate hospital sewing room to be labelled with the patient’s name and ward name/number.
+4.2.2 Before using the Personal Laundry service, clean clothing should be sent in a patient’s clothing bag to the appropriate hospital sewing room to be securely labelled with the patient’s name and ward name/number (Appendix B).

-4.2.3 Used clothing which has not been labelled should be placed in a patient clothing bag and labelled – Personal Laundry Ward X, Unmarked.
+4.2.3 Used clothing which has not been labelled should be placed by nursing staff into a patient clothing bag and labelled – Personal Laundry Ward X, Unmarked.
 These items will be returned to the ward after washing.
-If the patient is to remain in hospital, then the Nurse in Charge should forward these items to the hospital sewing room as soon as possible.
+If the patient is to remain in hospital, then the Senior Charge Nurse should forward these items to the hospital sewing room as soon as possible.

 4.2.6 Any queries regarding patient personal laundry should be addressed to the following:

-Yvonne Batehup Support Services Manager, Stratheden Hospital and north east Fife
+Deputy Support Services Manager, Stratheden Hospital and North East Fife Ext.
+56309

 5. RISK MANAGEMENT